 | Porsche Dealership – Irvine | $750 (Transmitter & Key) | See left | $450 | $1,200 |

 The Porsche Dealerships all had their own way of pricing out the replacement key.
 The price of the transmitter (remote portion of the key), the key blade, and the programming/cutting costs all varied.
-At the end though, the total cost of it all ended up ranging from $1,000 to $1,200 all said and done.
-All of them mentioned that in order to do it, they would need you to prove ownership of the vehicle, and need the key and the car there to program it.
-Some even offered a second key, which you would pay the price of the part for, but the programming could be done for two keys for the same price quoted above.
+In the end, the total cost of it all ended up ranging from $1,000 to $1,200, all said and done.
+Some dealerships even offered to make 2 keys and only charge you once for the programming, to save a few hundred bucks.

 Permalock Hack